ppetar3333/Basic-Game-Java/README.md

 # basicGameJava
-This is basic game and it's about monsters.
+This is basic java game and it's about monsters.